15 Largest Employers in The UK in 2024

 Tesco’s name came from a tea supplier‘s brand name, TES, and the first two letters of his surname, CO.

-His business was a success right from the outset.
+He came up with the name in 1924.
+His business was a success from the outset.

 By 1939, he had more than 100 Tesco shops throughout the country.